spacemanspiff2007/HABApp/readme.md

 _Easy automation with MQTT and/or openHAB_

-HABApp is a asyncio/multithread application that connects to an openhab instance and/or a MQTT broker.
+HABApp is a asyncio/multithread application that connects to an openHAB instance and/or a MQTT broker.
 It is possible to create rules that listen to events from these instances and then react accordingly.

 ## Goals